 Bleutrade’s is a cryptocurrency exchange originally from Brazil.
 The exchange launched in 2014.
 Brazil has become one of South America’s leading nations when it comes to cryptocurrencies, at least if you look at the number of cryptocurrency exchanges based in Brazil.
-2 years ago, there was actually a Brazilian non-profit organization that disclosed that cryptocurrency trading in Brazil was bigger than the gold spot strading on regular exchanges in Brazil.
-If that was true 2 years ago, it is most likely even more so today.
+A few years ago, there was actually a Brazilian non-profit organization that disclosed that cryptocurrency trading in Brazil was bigger than the gold spot trading on regular exchanges in Brazil.
+If that was true a few years ago, it is most likely even more so today.

 Bleutrade Trading fees